Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Vaccination of the patient with vaccines containing live but weakened pathogenic microorganisms (bacteria, viruses) during treatment with the drug is excluded.

-• Against the background of cirrhosis of the liver, as well as in patients with concomitant hyperthyroidism (increased activity of the thyroid gland), the therapeutic effect of the drug is enhanced.
+• Against the background of liver cirrhosis, as well as in patients with concomitant hyperthyroidism (increased activity of the thyroid gland), the therapeutic effect of the drug is enhanced.

-• With caution, Prednisolone tablets are prescribed to patients with hypoprothrombinemia, with nonspecific ulcerative colitis, the presence of an abscess (limited purulent cavity) of any localization.
+• Prednisolone tablets should be prescribed with caution to patients with hypoprothrombinemia, nonspecific ulcerative colitis, or the presence of an abscess (limited purulent cavity) of any location.

-• With prolonged use of the drug, the risk of developing osteoporosis (increased bone fragility) associated with calcium leaching increases significantly.
+• With long-term use of the drug, the risk of developing osteoporosis (increased bone fragility) associated with calcium leaching increases significantly.

 • Taking tablets after meals significantly reduces the risk of complications from the digestive system.

-• When prescribing Prednisolone tablets, it is imperative to monitor their growth and development.
+• When prescribing Prednisolone tablets, it is imperative to monitor their growth and development indicators.

-• In men, the drug can lead to a decrease in the number of spermatozoa per unit volume of semen.
+• In men, the drug may lead to a decrease in the number of sperm per unit volume of semen.

-• For pregnant women, the drug is used with caution and only for health reasons.
+• Pregnant women should use the drug with caution and only for health reasons.

 • Prednisolone tablets can interact with a significant number of drugs from other pharmacological groups.

-• Data on the effect of the drug on the rate of psychomotor reactions are not provided, however, due to the possible development of side effects from the nervous system during its use, it is better to abandon potentially hazardous activities.
+• Data on the effect of the drug on the speed of psychomotor reactions are not provided, however, due to possible development side effects from the nervous system during its use are better to avoid potentially dangerous species activities.

-In pharmacies, Prednisolone tablets are dispensed only by prescription.
+Prednisolone tablets are sold in pharmacies only with a doctor's prescription.
 Their independent use is not allowed.

 The risk of overdose increases significantly with long-term use of Prednisolone.
-This is manifested by an increase in systemic arterial pressure, the development of peripheral edema, the appearance or intensification of side effects.
-In this case, the drug is temporarily stopped, and then the dosage is reduced.
+This is manifested by an increase in systemic blood pressure, the development of peripheral edema, and the appearance or intensification of side effects.
+In this case, the drug is temporarily stopped and then the dosage is reduced.

-For Prednisolone tablets, the structural analogues are the drugs Decortin, Prednisone, Medopred.
+For Prednisolone tablets, structural analogs are the drugs Decortin, Prednisone, Medopred.

 The shelf life of Prednisolone tablets is 3 years.
-They must be stored in a dry, dark, cool place out of the reach of children in their original packaging.
+They must be stored in a dry, dark, cool place, out of reach of children, in the original original packaging.

 The average cost of Prednisolone tablets in Moscow pharmacies varies between 66-68 rubles.